Computer network: Wide area network

-VPN may have best-effort performance or may have a defined service level agreement (SLA) between the VPN customer and the VPN service provider.

 Global area network

-A global area network (GAN) is a network used for supporting mobile across an arbitrary number of wireless LANs, satellite coverage areas, etc. The key challenge in mobile communications is handing off user communications from one local coverage area to the next.
+A global area network (GAN) is a network used for supporting mobile users across an arbitrary number of wireless LANs, satellite coverage areas, etc. The key challenge in mobile communications is handing off communications from one local coverage area to the next.
 In IEEE Project 802, this involves a succession of terrestrial wireless LANs.

-Organizational scope
+Scope

+An intranet is a community of interest under private administration usually by an enterprise, and is only accessible by authorized users (e.g. employees).
+Intranets do not have to be connected to the Internet, but generally have a limited connection.
+An extranet is an extension of an intranet that allows secure communications to users outside of the intranet (e.g. business partners, customers).

 Networks are typically managed by the organizations that own them.
 Private enterprise networks may use a combination of intranets and extranets.
 They may also provide network access to the Internet, which has no single owner and permits virtually unlimited global connectivity.

 Intranet

 An intranet is a set of networks that are under the control of a single administrative entity.
-The intranet uses the IP protocol and IP-based tools such as web browsers and file transfer applications.
+An intranet typically uses the Internet Protocol and IP-based tools such as web browsers and file transfer applications.
 The administrative entity limits the use of the intranet to its authorized users.
 Most commonly, an intranet is the internal LAN of an organization.
 A large intranet typically has at least one web server to provide users with organizational information.
-An intranet is also anything behind the router on a local area network.

 Extranet

-An extranet is a network that is also under the administrative control of a single organization but supports a limited connection to a specific external network.
+An extranet is a network that is under the administrative control of a single organization but supports a limited connection to a specific external network.
 For example, an organization may provide access to some aspects of its intranet to share data with its business partners or customers.
 These other entities are not necessarily trusted from a security standpoint.
-Network connection to an extranet is often, but not always, implemented via WAN technology.
+The network connection to an extranet is often, but not always, implemented via WAN technology.

 Internet

-An internetwork is the connection of multiple different types of computer networks to form a single computer network by layering on top of the different networking software and connecting them together using routers.
+An internetwork is the connection of multiple different types of computer networks to form a single computer network using higher-layer network protocols and connecting them together using routers.

 The Internet is the largest example of internetwork.
 It is a global system of interconnected governmental, academic, corporate, public, and private computer networks.
-It is based on the networking technologies of the Internet Protocol Suite.
+It is based on the networking technologies of the Internet protocol suite.
 It is the successor of the Advanced Research Projects Agency Network (ARPANET) developed by DARPA of the United States Department of Defense.
-The Internet utilizes copper communications and the optical networking backbone to enable the World Wide Web (WWW), the Internet of Things, video transfer, and a broad range of information services.
+The Internet utilizes copper communications and an optical networking backbone to enable the World Wide Web (WWW), the Internet of things, video transfer, and a broad range of information services.

-Participants on the Internet use a diverse array of methods of several hundred documented, and often standardized, protocols compatible with the Internet Protocol Suite and an addressing system (IP addresses) administered by the Internet Assigned Numbers Authority and address registries.
+Participants on the Internet use a diverse array of methods of several hundred documented, and often standardized, protocols compatible with the Internet protocol suite and the IP addressing system administered by the Internet Assigned Numbers Authority and address registries.
 Service providers and large enterprises exchange information about the reachability of their address spaces through the Border Gateway Protocol (BGP), forming a redundant worldwide mesh of transmission paths.